 According to Rent.com, 26% of renters won’t get their security deposits back when they move.
 Of that percentage, 36% of those renters won’t receive an explanation why.
 It’s not unusual for renters to not see their full damage deposits again.
-However, if tenants know their security deposit rights, they keep as much of their security deposit as possible.
+This article shows tenants how to keep as much of their security deposit as possible.

 What Is A Security Deposit?

 A security deposit or damage deposit is a protective measure against any damages to the property.
 Depending on your state, your landlord, and where you live, the amount of your damage deposit may change.
 Think of this deposit as a promise to your landlord that you will follow your leasing agreement.